Who exactly does Harford Family House serve?

 Whatever your gift or talent, Harford Family House can help you use your time, talents and resources to help homeless families.
 Please visit our Get Involved section for more details.

 I have some furniture I would like to donate.
-Can you come get it?
+Does Harford Family House pick up items?

 I have some things I would like to donate.
-When can I drop them off?
+Can I drop them off?

 If I give a donation, where does my money go?